MartonioJunior/SwiftGodotBuilder/README.md

 CharacterBody2D$()
   .ref($playerNode)

-// On GView - captures the root node produced by the component
+// On View - captures the root node produced by the component
 @State var cameraNode: Camera2D?

 CameraView()